Inference via robust optimal transportation: theory and methods: Optimal transport

 Note that the difference between the dual form of OT and that of ROBOT is that the latter imposes a restriction on the range of $\psi$.
 Thanks to this, we may think of using the ROBOT in theoretical proofs and inference problems where the dual form of OT is already applied, with the advantage that ROBOT remains stable even in the presence of outliers.
-In the next sections, we illustrate these ideas.
+In the next sections, we illustrate these ideas {and we start the construction of our inference methodology by proving that to ROBOT is associated a robust distance, which will be the pivotal tool of our approach}.